bslatkin/dpxdt/README.md

         ./appengine_deploy.sh

-1. Access the new non-default version on a url like ```yourversion.yourappid.appspot.com```.
-Click around.
-Make sure everything is working.
+1. Access the new non-default version on a url like ```https://yourversion.yourappid.appspot.com```.
+You probably should use Firefox so you can easily add an SSL certificate error exception.
+When you login you'll land back on the default version so edit the URL manually to go back to the new version.
+Then click around.
+Make sure everything is working!

 1. Go to the [Google Cloud Console](http://cloud.google.com/console) for your App Engine app.
 To to the App Engine section.
 Go to the versions section.
 Select your newly deployed version.
 Click "make default".
 Confirm that when you load ```yourappid.appspot.com``` (without the explicit version prefix) that you see the new version of the code running.